Steve Murphy (news anchor): Early life

-Steve Murphy was born Stephen Douglas Murphy on June 18, 1960, in Saint John, New Brunswick, to W. Douglas Murphy and Frances Lillian Theresa Murphy (née Legere) (December 8, 1927 - August 21, 2004).
+Stephen Douglas Murphy on June 18, 1960, in Saint John, New Brunswick, to W. Douglas Murphy and Frances Lillian Theresa Murphy (née Legere) (December 8, 1927 - August 21, 2004).

-Retirement

-Steve Murphy announced on September 22, 2021 that he would be stepping down in his role of anchor of the 6:00pm evening news program effective November 30, 2021.
-He indicated that he would still play a part doing articles, reports and commentaries, as well as supporting the same charities he has helped with through CTV over his 35 years in the business.

 Broadcasting career

 Murphy started his career in the spring of 1977 at CFBC Saint John.
 Murphy then moved to CJCH-AM Halifax in May 1980.
 While at CJCH-AM, Murphy moved from reporter and newsreader to being the host of The Hotline, a mid-morning call-in show.

 Murphy replaced Dave Wright, who moved into television full-time at CTV Atlantic as the host of Live At 5.
 Murphy also started doing commentaries on Live At 5 on CTV Atlantic in 1982 and was featured on the very first episode.
-Murphy would eventually stop doing his commentaries on Live At 5 and become a co-host of that program in 1986, replacing Wright who moved to Boston to anchor at WNEV-TV.
+Murphy would eventually stop doing his commentaries on Live At 5 and become a co-host of that program in 1986, replacing Wright, who moved to Boston to anchor at WNEV-TV.
 He continued to host The Hotline in the morning and Live At 5 at night until 1988, when Murphy decided to focus his energies on hosting and producing Live At 5.

 Murphy would continue hosting Live At 5 until 1993.
 Wright, then anchor of the ATV Evening News, went into retirement and Murphy was tapped as his replacement in 1993.
 Murphy continued to anchor CTV News at 6:00 p.m. until Nov.
-30, 2021, and the newscast is the Maritimes number one rated supper-time newscast.
+30, 2021, and the newscast is the Maritimes' number one rated supper-time newscast.
 Murphy is also the longest serving anchor of CTV News at 6:00 p.m., having anchored the newscast for almost 30 years.
 Murphy is also one of the few CTV local anchors to have filled in for the anchor on CTV National News; he filled in for then-anchor Lloyd Robertson for two newscasts in 2003.

 Murphy interviewing Andrew Scheer in 2019.

 In September 2011, CTV Atlantic celebrated Murphy's 25 years of being an anchor and host on CTV Atlantic with a special tribute and interview on Live at 5.

-On September 22, 2021, Murphy, announced during the evening’s broadcast of CTV NEWS AT SIX his decision to step aside from his role as CTV News Atlantic’s Executive News Editor and Chief Anchor for the flagship news program.
-After 45 years in broadcasting, Murphy’s last appearance as Anchor of CTV NEWS AT SIX took place on Nov.
-30.
+On September 22, 2021, Murphy announced during the evening's broadcast of CTV News at Six his decision to step aside from his role as CTV News Atlantic's Executive News Editor and Chief Anchor for the flagship news program.
+After 45 years in broadcasting, Murphy's last appearance as Anchor of CTV News at Six took place on November 30.